 The Cannonball Run is a simple, and highly illegal, record that despite having no governing body, is infamous within car culture.

 Bolian is a former competitor, record holder, and now somewhat of a defacto adjudicator on the record.

-To set a Cannonball Run record, you must traditionally start at the Red Ball Garage in Manhattan, then traverse the entire United States of America as fast as possible to finish at the Portofini Inn in Redondo Beach, California,
+To set a Cannonball Run record, you must traditionally start at the Red Ball Garage in Manhattan, then traverse the entire United States of America as fast as possible to finish at the Portofino Inn in Redondo Beach, California.

 Read next: Police officer busts the ‘speed kills’ myth

 Modern technology, and ultra-prepared teams, have resulted in the record falling to unthinkable levels in recent years, with teams maintaining crazy speeds on public roads to secure their place in motoring infamy.